Payments startup Stripe launches in Australia, tests in three other countries

 Stripe touts a simple-to-use multi-currency service as an easy way for businesses to begin accepting payments from around the world.
 It takes a cut of several percentage points off transactions across its platform.

-The company has raised $130 million (76 million pounds) from investors.
-It was valued at $1.75 billion ( 1.02 billion pounds) in a January round of funding from venture capitalists, including Khosla Ventures, Sequoia Capital and Founders Fund.
+The company has raised $130 million from investors.
+It was valued at $1.75 billion in a January round of funding from venture capitalists, including Khosla Ventures, Sequoia Capital and Founders Fund.
 Other backers include Andreessen Horowitz and PayPal co-founders Peter Thiel, Max Levchin and Tesla Motors CEO Elon Musk.

-The transaction puts Stripe in the rarefied company of startups valued at more than $1 billion (586 billion pounds) just three years after brothers Patrick and John Collison debuted their service.
+The transaction puts Stripe in the rarefied company of startups valued at more than $1 billion just three years after brothers Patrick and John Collison debuted their service.

 Its clients have included ridesharing service Lyft and the Museum of Modern Art in New York.